Nasreen Paracha: Development

 After the death of Missy in series three, Hickman described filming her final scenes with Friar as "traumatic" and "hard", since Friar "really was leaving the show".
-She explained that "felt a little close to the bone because it really was the end of Missy and Nas", and that there was a authenticity in the emotions displayed in the scenes.
+She explained that "felt a little close to the bone because it really was the end of Missy and Nas", and that there was an authenticity in the emotions displayed in the scenes.
 On the departure of Friar, Hickman stated: "I as myself just like Nas, had to find my place without Poppy just like Nas did without Missy".
 Digital Spy noted that after the death of Missy, Nasreen's character development headed into a different direction, with them acknowledging that she "bridges the gap from adolescence to adulthood".
 In 2019, it was announced that she would be departing from the cast of Ackley Bridge after the third series, with Hickman taking on a role in the BBC drama series Our Girl.
 Hickman missed the physical training requires for Our Girl in order to finish her tenure on Ackley Bridge.
 She explained that while on set, she was on the phone to the military advisor on Our Girl who let her know what everybody was doing while she was not there.